ktonon/two-medium-model/earth-and-solar-system.md

 For an ontological theory, that is exactly the kind of foothold one hopes to achieve.

-## A Solar System Reinterpreted Through the Two-Medium Model
+## A Solar System Reinterpreted Through 2MM

 If the Two-Medium Model offers a genuine ontology of matter and gravity—an account of how the universe operates at its most fundamental level—then it should not merely reproduce familiar planetary structures.
 It should reveal new patterns in the Solar System that seem incidental under mainstream theories but become natural, even expected, in a universe built of interacting LCM and GCM media.
 When 2MM is applied beyond Earth, that is precisely what begins to happen.